 Section B: Ethics and Religion

-Ethical theories, issues of human life and death, issues of animal life and death, introduction to meta ethics, free will and moral responsibility, conscience, and Bentham and Kant.
+Ethical theories, issues of human life and death, issues of animal life and death, meta ethics, free will and moral responsibility, conscience, and Bentham and Kant.

 Section C: Study of Christianity